spm/spm-docs/docs/tutorials/fmri/event/categorical.md

 - Open `Canonical HRF` under `Basis Functions`.
 Select `Model derivatives` and select `Time and Dispersion derivatives`.

-- Highlight `Directory` and select the `DIR/categorical` directory you created earlier.
+- Highlight `Directory` and select the `DIR/categorical` folder you created earlier.

 - Save the job as `categorical_spec.mat` and press the `Run` button.

-SPM will then write an `SPM.mat` file to the `DIR/categorical` directory.
+SPM will then write an `SPM.mat` file to the `DIR/categorical` folder.
 It will also plot the design matrix, as shown below

 <figure>
 <div class="center">